EmbeddedSystemClass/Nucleo_stm32_CLI/Readme.md

 Software Setup:
-PuTTY or any other Serial Terminal.
+PuTTY or any other standard dumb terminal.